ninabarzh/broomstick/content/posts/russia-drains.md

 Lawyers working on draft evasion cases increasingly face intimidation themselves.
 Several conscription support groups have been labelled “foreign agents” or banned outright.

-## Why this matters: war fatigue and state fragility
+## War fatigue and state fragility

 ### A dwindling army